Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hXmvgEpyDdY.md

 ### Transcript

-> will trains get an update yes, i talked about this stream as well there's gonna be an update to trains, more news in the future
+> will trains get an update yes, I talked about this stream as well there's gonna be an update to trains, more news in the future